hedhyw/HyperFractal/README.txt

-# HyperFractal
-The three-dimensional fractal animation generator.
+HyperFractal – the three-dimensional fractal animation generator.

 All fractal parameters are located in fractal.cpp:
   Fractal::func – an iteration fractal function;